Omelekhin/Pomidorko-OSX/README.md

 Please contact <pasha@omelekhin.ru>.
 He's the organizer of this project, he'll need a new developer to continue developing this project (Pomidorko for iOS and iWatch).

 Happy coding :smile: !

+Also checkout the source code of Pomidorko the web app.